15 Surprising Staircase Accident Statistics (2023 Update)

 (PUBMED)

 Over 39% of falls in pregnant women are staircase-related.
-When you’re pregnant, your body’s gravity center is constantly changing and shifting, potentially leading to poor balance that causes falls to happen.
+When you’re pregnant, your body’s gravity center constantly shifts, potentially leading to poor balance that causes falls.

 10. Between 2008 and 2017, there were over 1466 reported cases of pregnant women falling down the stairs.